Cache placement policies

-A CPU cache is a memory which holds the recently utilized data by the processor.
-A block of memory cannot necessarily be placed randomly in the cache and may be restricted to a single cache line or a set of cache lines by the cache placement policy.
-In other words, the cache placement policy determines where a particular memory block can be placed when it goes into the cache.
+Cache placement policies are policies that determine where a particular memory block can be placed when it goes into a CPU cache.
+A block of memory cannot necessarily be placed at an arbitrary location in the cache; it may be restricted to a particular cache line or a set of cache lines by the cache's placement policy.

 There are three different policies available for placement of a memory block in the cache: direct-mapped, fully associative, and set-associative.
 Originally this space of cache organizations was described using the term "congruence mapping".

 Direct-mapped cache

 In a direct-mapped cache structure, the cache is organized into multiple sets with a single cache line per set.
 Based on the address of the memory block, it can only occupy a single cache line.
 The cache can be framed as a n × 1 column matrix.